AviatrixSystems/Docs/HowTos/howto_use_custom_iam_role_names_for_2ndary_accounts/howto_use_custom_iam_role_names_for_2ndary_accounts.rst

 Step 04: Create CFT Stack
 -----------------------------

-+ Use the CFT you customized from previous step to create a CFT-Stack
++ Use the CFT you customized from the previous step to create a CFT-Stack

     |image6|